eigerco/polka-storage/pallets/storage-provider/DESIGN.md

 ### Commit

 When the storage provider has completed their first seal, they should post it to the storage provider pallet by calling `storage_provider.pre_commit_sector(sectors: SectorPreCommitInfo)`.
 If the storage provider had zero committed sectors before this call, this begins their proving period.
 The proving period is a fixed amount of time in which the storage provider must submit a Proof of Space Time to the network.
 During this period, the storage provider may also commit to new sectors, but they will not be included in proofs of space time until the next proving period starts.
+During the prove commit call, the storage provider pledges some collateral in case they fail to submit their PoSt on time.

 ### Proof of Spacetime submission